jucacrispim/mongomotor/docs/source/guide/defining-documents.rst

         }

-If you have wildly varying schemas then using a :class:`~mongoengine.DynamicDocument` might be more appropriate, instead of defining all possible field types.
+If you have wildly varying schemas then using a :class:`~mongomotor.DynamicDocument` might be more appropriate, instead of defining all possible field types.

 If you use :class:`~mongomotor.Document` and the database contains data that